Kim Kardashian Says Caitlyn Jenner Is

 It's been 10 years since Keeping Up With The Kardashians first aired on TV.
 This week, we examine how the world's most famous family has entertained us, angered us, and made an indisputable impact on our culture.

-Yes, Kylie Jenner and Khloé Kardashian are both rumored to have buns in their ovens, but there's still drama in the rest of the famous fam.
+Yes, Kylie Jenner and Khloé Kardashian are both rumoured to have buns in their ovens, but there's still drama in the rest of the famous fam.

 Remember when Kim appeared on Watch What Happens Live with Andy Cohen, and declared that there's a 2% chance that Kris and Caitlyn Jenner would speak to each other again?
 Well, bit by bit, we're learning more about why that's the case.